federicodt/project1/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 Overview of the data analysis process

 A section about what new skills, approaches, etc you used, or where you grew the most during the project A section about things you tried to do or wanted to do but did not have the skills/time (but if you have more time you might do)
-Data used for analysis – note that if your data is 100MB+, you can't host it on GitHub.
-That's fine, just add the file to your .gitignore
-Notebooks used for data collection and analysis
 Your notebooks should include some Markdown cells at the top that explain what you're doing in the notebook.
 Ideally you also sprinkle commentary/questions throughout the notebook.
-A .gitignoreLinks to an external site. file to keep out any files you don't actually want in the project A link to the project page (you can add a link in your README, or by clicking the gear icon next to "About" on the right-hand side of your repo)
+A link to the project page (you can add a link in your README, or by clicking the gear icon next to "About" on the right-hand side of your repo)